 oDR is a non-partisan media platform that covers political and social developments in the post-Soviet space.
 We work with activists, journalists and researchers to publicise issues that are either censored or left behind by mainstream discourse.

-We prioritise good writing and voices that seek not merely to educate, but engage the audience — we want your material to resonate deeply with our readers.
-This is why we're committed to building long-standing and productive relationships with authors.
+We prioritise good writing and authors that seek not merely to educate, but engage the audience — we want your material to resonate deeply with our readers.
+This is why we're committed to building long-standing and productive relationships with contributors.